Learning how to stop thinking too much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 patterns we can become unconsciously lost in for hours, days or even

-I say unconscious because much of this unproductive and often obsessive thinking happens on autopilot as a deeply ingrained habit.
+I say unconscious because much of this unproductive or obsessive thinking happens on autopilot as a deeply ingrained habit.
 Thinking is going on with little or no awareness that it is happening.
 Rather than being a wonderful tool to be picked up and used when needed, the mind is more like an out of control Frankenstein monster with a life of its own.

 The first (and most important) step in learning how to stop thinking is to make unconscious thinking conscious.